peterhinch/micropython-nano-gui/README.md

 Displays multiple lines of text in a field of fixed dimensions.
 Text may be clipped to the width of the control or may be word-wrapped.
 If the number of lines of text exceeds the height available, scrolling will occur.
-Access to text that has scrolled out of view may be achieved by by calling a method.

-Works with fixed and variable pitch fonts.
+Access to text that has scrolled out of view may be achieved by calling a method.
+The widget supports fixed and variable pitch fonts.
 ```python
 from gui.widgets.textbox import Textbox
 ```